Hernanm0g/meteor_vuetify/README.md

 ## Notes

-* if you only have one language defined in your settings.json file, the options to change language are unavailable.
+* if you only have one language defined in your settings.json file, the options to change language are unavailable in your web app.

 ## API creation based on templates